-Results 1–10 of 13 for "Review"X related to "Eating Disorders" Refine Your Search Refine Your Search TopicTherapy (4)Children (2)Parenting (1)Sexual abuse (1)Sexuality (1) 1 more... [+] Women & men (1)Hide detailsDocument TypeReviewXYear2012 (1)2011 (3)Author/ContributorStafford, Mark (2)Eigen, Michael (1)Hall, Jane (1)Karen, Maroda (1)Knoblauch, Steven (1)MacGillivray, William A. (1) 7 more... [+] Rabate, Jean-Michel (1)Raubolt, Richard (1)Tabin, Johanna Krout (1)Tessman, Lora Heims (1)Thurer, Shari (1)Webster, Jamieson (1)Zelan, Karen (1)Hide details Results 1–10 of 13 Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.When the Body Is the Target: Self-Harm, Pain, and Traumatic Attachments (Book Review)By unraveling some of the paradoxes of self-harm, by demonstrating a successful method for dealing with individuals who engage in this behavior, Farber has enlarged the scope of psychoanalytic treatment and provided hope for an underserved group.
-Review 2.What Do Mothers Want?
+Results 1–10 of 13 for "Review"X related to "Eating Disorders" Refine Your Search Refine Your Search TopicTherapy (4)Children (2)Pain (1)Parenting (1)Sex (1) 2 more... [+] Sexual abuse (1)Women & men (1)Hide detailsDocument TypeReviewXYear2012 (1)2011 (3)Author/ContributorStafford, Mark (2)Eigen, Michael (1)Karen, Maroda (1)Knoblauch, Steven (1)MacGillivray, William A. (1) 7 more... [+] Rabate, Jean-Michel (1)Raubolt, Richard (1)Tabin, Johanna Krout (1)Tessman, Lora Heims (1)Thurer, Shari (1)Webster, Jamieson (1)Zelan, Karen (1)Hide details Results 1–10 of 13 Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.What Do Mothers Want?
 Developmental Perspectives, Clinical Challenges (Book Review)An interesting exploration of issues that pertain to motherhood.
 Editor Sheila Brown organized fourteen varied papers into three sections: What Mothers Want and Need, Women's Bodies: Choices and Dilemmas, and Pulling It All Together.
-Review 3.Returning to Charcot (Book Review)Who were the three muses and what role did they play in their own peculiar form of hysteria, with dramatic seizures, hallucinations, and reenactments of past traumas.Review 4.The Brain That Changes Itself: Stories of Personal Triumph From the Frontiers of Science (Book Review)Doidge takes the reader by the hand and carefully explains that the brain can and does change throughout life.
-Contrary to the original belief that after childhood the brain begins a long process of decline, he shows us that our brains have the remarkable power to grow, change, overcome disabilities, learn, recover, and alter the very culture that has the potential to deeply affect human nature.
-Review (January 2011)5.Coasting in the Countertransference: Conflicts of Self Interest Between Analyst and Patient (Book Review)Irwin Hirsch has written a highly readable and courageous exploration of the conflicts of self-interest between analyst and patient.
+Review 2.When the Body Is the Target: Self-Harm, Pain, and Traumatic Attachments (Book Review)By unraveling some of the paradoxes of self-harm, by demonstrating a successful method for dealing with individuals who engage in this behavior, Farber has enlarged the scope of psychoanalytic treatment and provided hope for an underserved group.
+Review 3.Coasting in the Countertransference: Conflicts of Self Interest Between Analyst and Patient (Book Review)Irwin Hirsch has written a highly readable and courageous exploration of the conflicts of self-interest between analyst and patient.
 This review includes an interview with the author.Review 4.Our Dark Side: A History of Perversion (Book Review)The reviewer examines Roudinesco’s point of departure as a psychoanalytic definition of perversion.Review (June 2012)5.Returning to Charcot (Book Review)Who were the three muses and what role did they play in their own peculiar form of hysteria, with dramatic seizures, hallucinations, and reenactments of past traumas.Review 6.Broken Fathers/ Broken Sons: A Psychoanalyst Remembers (Book Review)Dr. Gerald Gargiulo’s moving memoir portrays transcending a painful childhood of feeling like a “broken son,” a “Humpty Dumpty” to his disappointing “broken father.”
-Although identification with the fate of Humpty Dumpty haunted him, it is also paradoxical.Review (January 2011)7.Eigen in Seoul: Madness and Murder & Flames Fom the Unconscious: Trauma, Madness, and Faith (Book Review)This book outlines the author's encounter with colleagues in Seoul, Korea, discussing meditations on psychoanalysis that have the simplicity and depth, passion and compassion of conversations that reach across continents, generations, cultures.Review 9.Lacanian Psychoanalysis: Revolutions in Subjectivity (Book Review)The book argues that Lacan’s elaboration of psychoanalytic theory is grounded in clinical practice and needs to be defined in relation to the four main traditions: psychiatry, psychology, psychotherapy and spirituality.Review 10.Freud’s Mexico: Into the Wilds of Psychoanalysis (Book Review)This reveals Freud's previously undisclosed connections to a culture and a psychoanalytic tradition not often associated with him.Review Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 13 for "Review"X related to "Eating Disorders"
+Although identification with the fate of Humpty Dumpty haunted him, it is also paradoxical.Review (January 2011)7.Eigen in Seoul: Madness and Murder & Flames Fom the Unconscious: Trauma, Madness, and Faith (Book Review)This book outlines the author's encounter with colleagues in Seoul, Korea, discussing meditations on psychoanalysis that have the simplicity and depth, passion and compassion of conversations that reach across continents, generations, cultures.Review 8.Lacanian Psychoanalysis: Revolutions in Subjectivity (Book Review)The book argues that Lacan’s elaboration of psychoanalytic theory is grounded in clinical practice and needs to be defined in relation to the four main traditions: psychiatry, psychology, psychotherapy and spirituality.Review 9.From Classical to Contemporary Psychoanalysis: A Critique and Integration (Book Review)William A. MacGillivray reviews the book "From Classical to Contemporary Psychoanalysis: A Critique and Integration" by Morris N. Eagle.Review (January 2011)10.Other Banalities: Melanie Klein Revisited (Book Review)In Other Banalities, Jon Mills’s brilliant collection of essays, the Kleinian context is presented with scholarship, texture and diversity.
+Studies in history, clinical practice, child development, religion and sociology present both Klein’s own theory with extensions, revisions and new applications also on display.Review Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 13 for "Review"X related to "Eating Disorders"